How to watch PE with Joe Wicks: Fitness coach launches online videos for children at home

 You can watch the PE lessons with Joe on his YouTube channel The Body Coach TV.

-Joe will be live streaming his workouts from the comfort of his living room and teaching kids across the country how to stay active at home.
+Joe will be live streaming his workouts from the comfort of his living room and teaching kids across the world how to stay active at home.

 - READ MORE: TikTok hand emoji challenge: How to do the latest viral trend